Free Food Safety Training

-Information on building approvals (including a Building Licence Application Form) is available in the Residents section.
+Information on building approvals is available in the Building permits and application section.

 Your application for health approval must include a floor plan and elevations of the food preparation, food storage and food service areas.
 All structural details are required, including the location and types of equipment, the surface finishes, fixtures and fittings.
 You must include all areas of your food premises, such as any additional food storage areas, the bin storage location, cleaners store and location of staff and patron toilets (if provided).
 The number of tables and chairs must also be provided, as well as any outdoor dining.

 Your application also needs to include the following:

 The food premises will be assessed against the Food Act 2008 (WA), Standard 3.2.2 of the ANZFA Food Standards Code – Food Safety Standards, Australian Standard AS4674-2004 Design Construction and Fit-out of a Food Premises, and Australian Standard AS1668.2-1991 The Use of Mechanical Ventilation for Acceptable Indoor Air Quality.
 These documents are available free of charge by contacting the City’s Health Services on 9528 0333 or email@example.com.